As the weather begins to turn chillier and our sunburn starts to fade, a lot of us finding out attention turning to heating.

 While the first two examples operate on convection heating, a halogen heater uses radiant heat to warm you up.
 This means they skip the step of heating the air and jump straight to heating everything else – you, the walls, the sofa, the pet rabbit.
 When you’re out on a cold day but can still feel the warmth of the sun, that’s radiant heat.

 Unlike with convection, you don’t need to worry so much about draughts and open doors.
 Since radiant heat doesn’t focus on warming the air, it doesn’t matter as much if the air escapes the room.
 This is why infrared and halogen are used so much in public places, where people and coming and going and it’s difficult to keep the air in.

 Halogen heaters use the infrared rays in a focused direction, meaning that you don’t need to waste energy and money heating the full room.
 For this reason, often a lower wattage of heater is needed, saving you money.

 - Halogen heater running cost: Around 17p per hour for a 1.2kw heater

 - Verdict: A great way to stay warm in public and outdoor spaces, as long as you don’t mind the bright glowing element

 infrared panels work on radiant heat.
 It’s essentially the same technology, tweaked slightly.
 Much like the halogen heaters discussed above,

-Where as a halogen heater uses ‘near infrared’ technology and has a strong, directional heat, infrared panels are ‘far infrared’.
+Whereas a halogen heater uses ‘near infrared’ technology and has a strong, directional heat, infrared panels are ‘far infrared’.
 This means they have a much wider dispersal and no glowing elements.
-They can be place on feet and used portably, but they work best when wall or ceiling mounted.
+They can be placed on feet and used portably, but they work best when wall or ceiling mounted.